Provable Subspace Identification of Nonlinear Multi-view CCA: Related Work

-\paragraph{Identifiability of Nonlinear Multi-view CCA.} CCA aligns views using second-order statistics post-whitening.
-While classical results establish the uniqueness of linear CCA under Lancaster distribution families \citep{lancaster1958structure,eagleson1964polynomial}, guarantees for nonlinear CCA remain limited.
-Existing results either rely on restrictive post-nonlinear assumptions \citep{lyu2020nonlinear} or weaken the recovery guarantee to arbitrary invertible transformations under general mixing \citep{lyu2021understanding}.
-Recent work establishes affine identifiability for nonlinear CCA in the general two-view regime \citep{han2025provable}, but does not characterize, in a basis-invariant manner, what additional views identify.
-In contrast, we shift the target from mixing recovery to signal subspace identification and show that, under suitable latent priors, generalized multi-view CCA isolates the jointly correlated subspaces shared across views.
+\paragraph{Identifiability of Nonlinear Multi-view CCA.} CCA aligns views through second-order statistics after whitening.
+Recent research on CCA-based identifiability has made progress on several related problems, including factor-level identifiability \citep{lyu2020nonlinear,lyu2022understanding,karakasis2023revisiting}, nonlinear dynamical system identification \citep{sidiropoulos2022canonical}, subspace identification \citep{sorensen2021generalized}, and subspace clustering \citep{karakasis2025subspace}.
+However, arbitrary nonlinear mixing makes nonlinear CCA substantially more challenging: existing guarantees are typically limited to recovery up to arbitrary invertible transformations, a substantially weaker conclusion than what is available in the linear case.
+Recent work establishes affine identifiability for nonlinear CCA in the two-view regime \citep{han2026provable} by leveraging Lancaster distribution priors \citep{lancaster1958structure,eagleson1964polynomial}.
+It does not characterize what additional views identify from a basis-invariant perspective.
+To bridge this gap, we shift the identifiability target from exact mixing recovery to signal subspace identification.
+We prove that, under suitable latent priors, generalized CCA identifies the jointly correlated subspaces shared across views, thereby yielding a basis-invariant guarantee stronger than equivalence up to arbitrary invertible transformations.